Yasashii Akuma

 "Yasashii Akuma" (やさしい悪魔) is the 14th single by Japanese music trio Candies.
 Written by Makoto Kitajō and Takuro Yoshida, the single was released on March 1, 1977.
-The song appeared on their 1977 album Candies 11/2: Yasashii Akuma.
+The song appeared on their 1977 album Candies 1½: Yasashii Akuma.
 The promotional dresses were designed by singer Ann Lewis.

-The song peaked at No. 4 on Oricon's singles chart and sold over 390,000 copies.
+The song peaked at No. 4 on Oricon's singles chart and spent 19 weeks in that chart.
+It sold over 390,000 copies.
 The trio performed the song on the 28th Kōhaku Uta Gassen.

 Track listing

 All lyrics are written by Makoto Kitajō; all music is composed by Takuro Yoshida; all music is arranged by Kōji Makaino.